-There are many different community groups involved in looking after our water.
+There are a range of other community groups involved in looking after our water.
 Check out more on what they’re doing!

 Guardians of Lake Wānaka